Bioremediation: A Pollution Solution

 Plants can also be used for bioremediation, cleaning up hazardous contaminants in soil, air, and water through a process called phytoremediation.
 The process takes advantage of the ability of certain plants, known as hyperaccumulators, to accumulate and concentrate certain elements and compounds from the environment.
 Hyperaccumulator plants extract metal compounds from deep in the soil and transport them into the stem, leaves and flower.
 Not only does this process help to clean the environment, the accumulated metals are essentially being “farmed” and can be repurposed.

-The sunflower plant (Helianthus annuus), for example, can take up heavy metal pollutants such as arsenic, nickel, zinc, cadmium and lead from soil, and is often used to clean up environmental contamination.9 Sunflowers are also particularly adept at extracting radioactive metals, like the radioactive cesium and strontium isotopes found in Chernobyl and Fukushima after the Chernobyl Nuclear Power Plant disaster of 1986 and Fukushima explosion of 2013 respectively.
+The sunflower plant (Helianthus annuus), for example, can take up heavy metal pollutants such as arsenic, nickel, zinc, cadmium and lead from soil, and is often used to clean up environmental contamination.9 Sunflowers are also particularly adept at extracting radioactive metals, like the radioactive caesium and strontium isotopes found in Chernobyl and Fukushima after the Chernobyl Nuclear Power Plant disaster of 1986 and Fukushima explosion of 2013 respectively.
 Fields of sunflowers were planted to soak up these radioactive metals from the ground and were then harvested and safely disposed of.

 Waste plant matter, such as mouldy straw, can also be repurposed for bioremediation, as they are full of plant-associated bacteria and fungi that can also break down pollutants.
 While there is success for removing some contaminants by plants alone with bioremediation, the use of plants in conjunction with plant-associated organisms offers great potential for the hydrocarbons found in coal, crude oil, and gasoline.10